0x2a-42/vscode-lelwel/CONTRIBUTING.md

 ## Get up and running straight away

-* Press `F5` to open a new window with your extension loaded.
+* Press `F5` to open a new window with the extension loaded.
 * Open a .llw file in that window to test the extension.
-* Set breakpoints in your code inside `src/extension.ts` to debug your extension.
+* Set breakpoints in the code inside `src/extension.ts` to debug the extension.
-* Find output from your extension in the debug console.
+* Find output from the extension in the debug console.

 ## Make changes

 * You can relaunch the extension from the debug toolbar after changing code in `src/extension.ts`.
-* You can also reload (`Ctrl+R` or `Cmd+R` on Mac) the VS Code window with your extension to load your changes.
+* You can also reload (`Ctrl+R` or `Cmd+R` on Mac) the VS Code window with the extension to load your changes.

 ## Run tests